Dickinson's Birds

 Scope

-The Bird Archive offers 253 files of the associated calls and songs of bird species inhabiting Amherst and the immediate vicinity of the Connecticut River Valley in Massachusetts from C19 to C21.
+The Bird Archive offers 253 files of the associated calls and songs of bird species inhabiting Amherst and the immediate vicinity of the Connecticut River Valley in Massachusetts.
+Three centuries of data—from C19 through C21—are included.
 In general, local data has been privileged over regional data, and all birds on the final bird list have been recorded as present in Amherst by an identifiable observer in at least one of the three centuries represented.

 C19

-The Bird Archive offers data for three centuries.
-C19 data on the birds’ occurrence, arrival, and departure dates is drawn principally from H. L. Clark’s The Birds of Amherst &Vicinity, including nearly the whole of Hampshire County (1887), originally published in Amherst, Mass., by J. E. Williams and now available via the HathiTrust [8].
-Two additional sources—Ebenezer Emmons’s Birds of Massachusetts (1833), originally published in Dr. Edward Hitchcock’s “Report on the Geology, Minerology, Botany and Zoology of Massachusetts”, pp. 528-51, and J. A. Allen’s “Catalogue of the Birds Found at Springfield, Mass., with Notes on their Migrations, Habits, & c., together with a list of those birds found in the State not yet observed at Springfield”, originally published in the Proceedings of the Essex Institute at Salem, Vol. IV, No. 2, September 1864 (HathiTrust) have, on occasion, helped us to partly fill in the record [9]
+C19 data on the birds’ occurrence, arrival, and departure dates is drawn principally from H. L. Clark’s The Birds of Amherst &Vicinity, including nearly the whole of Hampshire County (1887), originally published in Amherst, Mass., by J. E. Williams and now also accessible via the HathiTrust.
+[8] Two additional sources—Ebenezer Emmons’s Birds of Massachusetts (1833), originally published in Dr. Edward Hitchcock’s “Report on the Geology, Minerology, Botany and Zoology of Massachusetts”, pp. 528-51, and J. A. Allen’s “Catalogue of the Birds Found at Springfield, Mass., with Notes on their Migrations, Habits, & c., together with a list of those birds found in the State not yet observed at Springfield”, originally published in the Proceedings of the Essex Institute at Salem, Vol. IV, No. 2, September 1864 (HathiTrust) have, on occasion, helped us to partly fill in the record when Clark’s notes were incomplete.
+[9]

 C20

 By the 20th century, ornithology had evolved into a rigorous scientific discipline, a development reflected in the increasing breadth and depth of available data as well as in changes in the ways data was gathered and reported.
-While many fine sources were now available to us, we selected as our principal source of data Aaron Clark Bagg and Samuel Atkins Eliot Jr.’s 1937 Birds of the Connecticut Valley in Massachusetts originally published in Northampton, Mass., by The Hampshire Bookshop and available through the HathiTrust .
+While many fine sources were now available to us, we selected as our principal source of data Aaron Clark Bagg and Samuel Atkins Eliot Jr.’s 1937 Birds of the Connecticut Valley in Massachusetts originally published in Northampton, Mass., by The Hampshire Bookshop and available digitally through the HathiTrust.
 Unfolding over 800 pages and including entries on 268 species, this work offers a deep ornithological history of the region composed via the collation of more than a hundred years of observations recorded by earlier natural historians.
-To this historical information, they add their own, thus inscribing themselves into the record of a world still balanced between subjectivity and empiricism: “Jan.
+To this historical information, Bagg and Eliot add their own, thus inscribing themselves into the record of a world still balanced between subjectivity and empiricism: “Jan.
 16, 1931, [a snowy owl] was sighted at sundown flying from Hadley Bridge southward: a huge, white bird flapping silently and low over the still white glistening fields against the purple of Mt.
 Holyoke in the fast-falling winter twilight” (314).
-First printed when the Passenger Pigeon Clark had called “common near Amherst” in the spring of 1888 had been extinct for almost a quarter century but also a full quarter century before the wide-spread cultural imagination of a silent spring would take hold, this major work is also a transitional work between two centuries that now seem lightyears apart.
+First printed when the Passenger Pigeon H. L. Clark had called “common near Amherst” in the spring of 1888 had been extinct for almost a quarter century, but also a full quarter century before the wide-spread cultural imagination of a silent spring would take hold, this guide is also a key transitional work between two centuries that now seem lightyears apart.

-Since Bagg and Eliot’s work is regional rather than local and includes many more birds than those inhabiting or passing through Amherst, we have used David Fischer’s “Annotated List of 234 Amherst Birds,” in Peter Westover’s Birds and Their Habitats in Amherst, Massachusetts with Complete Annotated List of Amherst Birds published by The Hitchcock Center for the Environment, 1977 to determine the C20 birds represented.
+Since Bagg and Eliot’s work is regional rather than local and includes more birds than those inhabiting or passing through Amherst, we have used David Fischer’s “Annotated List of 234 Amherst Birds,” in Peter Westover’s Birds and Their Habitats in Amherst, Massachusetts with Complete Annotated List of Amherst Birds published by The Hitchcock Center for the Environment, 1977 to determine the birds from Bagg and Eliot’s record represented here.

 C21

-In place of the small, rare epiphanies that were the typical rewards of thousands of hours of solitary fieldwork by 19th- and early 20th-century natural historians and ornithologists, the 21st century is witness to and recipient of vast datasets collected by non-human radar networks continually scanning the skies for birds.
+In the twenty-first century, in place of the small, rare epiphanies that were the typical rewards of thousands of hours of solitary fieldwork by 19th- and early 20th-century natural historians and ornithologists, come vast datasets collected by non-human radar networks continually scanning the skies for birds.
 [10] For 21st-century data, we too have cast our mist-net into the virtual environment, sifting resources including the Cornell Lab of Ornithology (https://www.birds.cornell.edu/home) and Birds of the World (https://birdsoftheworld.org/bow/home) as well as regional sources including The Massachusetts Avian Records Committee State List , the Mass Audubon Breeding Bird Atlas 1 Species Accounts, and Wayne R. Petersen and Brian E. Small’s Field Guide to Birds of Massachusetts, published by Scott & Nix, Inc., 2017.

-We begin, however, with small, local data, drawing again on David Fischer’s “Annotated List of 234 Amherst Birds,” in Peter Westover’s Birds and Their Habitats in Amherst, Massachusetts with Complete Annotated List of Amherst Birds (Amherst: Hitchcock Center for the Environment, 1977), and, since this list is still a C20 list, albeit a late C20 list, on the Amherst College Bird Survey of 2008, to determine the boundaries of the C21 list.
+We focus, however, on small, local data, drawing again on David Fischer’s “Annotated List of 234 Amherst Birds,” in Peter Westover’s Birds and Their Habitats in Amherst, Massachusetts with Complete Annotated List of Amherst Birds (Amherst: Hitchcock Center for the Environment, 1977), and, since this list is still a C20 list, albeit a late C20 list, on the Amherst College Bird Survey of 2008, to determine the birds of our C21 list.
 This “small” data—what we call “sparrow data”—also reveals a new and urgent need to count and care for the least of things, for birds and poems.
 [11]

 Sound & Sonogram Files